geo-tp/053-Database-Frontend/README.md

 ![](/assets/img/presentation.png)
 ![](/assets/img/presentation2.png)

 This is a database browser frontend for the open source project [Alpha Core](https://github.com/The-Alpha-Project).

 It allows you to quickly see entries of the database and its relation.

-This is intended to be use with World of Warcraft 0.5.3 Alpha version.
+This is intended to be use with World of Warcraft 0.5.3 Alpha database.

 ## Installation